There Goes My Baby (Usher song): Background and synopsis

 The accompanying music video for the song was filmed on June 16, 2010, in Malibu, California, and directed by Anthony Mandler.
 It took fifteen hours for the shoot.
 Preparing his physique for the filming, the singer told People, "At 31, when you take your shirt off, you must have it together!"
 A preview of the video was released on July 12, 2010, and the full video premiered on 106 & Park and Vevo on July 13, 2010.

 Containing a vague plot, the opening scene of the clip features Usher donning a black tank top and dark jeans, while he stands in a field with the sun rising in the background.
-While performing t'ai chi-inspired dance moves, he begins to pursue his love interest, and appears shirtless in front of a black backdrop.
+While performing tai chi-inspired dance moves, he begins to pursue his love interest, and appears shirtless in front of a black backdrop.

 Appearing alongside his interest in the backdrop scenes, Usher then sings propped on a concrete wall in a dark alley, while he and the woman tease each other, before moving outside on the balcony of a house on top of mountains.
 The singer performs acrobatic moves, including one in particular in which he does a pull-up onto the roof to kiss his partner.
 All previous scenes are intercut before culminating with Usher seducing his partner in bed, in racy moments with Usher in nothing but briefs as he pulls off her stockings.
 The final scene sees the singer driving off in a convertible.

 Reception

 Jayson Rodriguez of MTV News positively reviewed the clip, stating, "with a new video for his single "There Goes My Baby," the singer continues to push back at detractors who dare to suggest he's slipped."
 Megan Vick of Billboard said the clip was classic Usher, "from the stunning women to the architectural scenery and most importantly, the rippling abs."
 Lining up points on why the video should be watched, AOL Boombox said that the singer "sexes it up" in the video as he "proudly proclaims" the song's title.
 Brad Wete of Entertainment Weekly gave the video a mixed review, complimenting Usher's trademark sexual videos, but at the same time said it was not "new territory" for the singer, preferring he would take a video route as he did in 2008's "Trading Places."

+The music video on YouTube has received over 84 million views as of Sept 2024.